The64thGamer/cheeseepedia/content/bbs7xxyuvf3ea1yg/content.md

 #### Billy Bill

 (Voiced by Burt 'Sal' Wilson) Billy Bill is a grey-furred, baritone-voiced bear that would play the piano, 'ticklin' the ivories' as Wilbur described once.
-The mechanism he utilized was a retrofit of Fats Gorilla from the {{< wiki-link "Wolf Pack 5" >}}.
+The mechanism he utilized was a retrofit of Fats Gorilla from the [Wolf Pack 5].

 #### Billy Boy

 Billy Boy is said to be one of the youngest of the four Hard Luck Bears (according to the Rockin' Billy Wilbur and the Bearcats showtape) that played the drums.
 Similar to Wilbur, he is a dark brown (later light brown)-furred bear.
-The mechanism he utilized was a retrofit of {{< wiki-link "Dingo Star" >}} from the Wolf Pack 5.
+The mechanism he utilized was a retrofit of [Dingo Star] from the Wolf Pack 5.

 #### Billy Bob